 Section A.3 of Part 1 is not applicable.

-Overall error as defined in Section 4.1.1 of Part 2 should generally be less than one percent, unless
+Overall error as defi ned in Section 4.1.1 of Part 2 should generally be less than one percent, unless

 using a wide-angle lens.
-The overall error associated with the each camera and lens combination used in the test should be reported along with the results of any film analysis.
+The overall error associated with the each camera and lens combination used in the test should be reported along with the results of any fi lm analysis.

-4.3.2 Accelerometer and Rate Gyro Placement and Data Reduction
+ACCELEROMETER AND RATE GYRO PLACEMENT AND DATA REDUCTION

 Occupant risk parameters are to be measured with respect to accelerations measured near the vehicle center of gravity.
 Therefore, it is important that a tri-axial set of accelerometers be placed at or near the center of mass.
 If a tri-axial accelerometer cannot be placed within 2 in.
 (50 mm) of the center of mass as measured in the horizontal plane, it is recommended that the instrumentation and data reduction method given in Appendix A, Section A4.3.2 be used.
-Even though occupant risk measures are not calculated for heavy truck tests, it is recommended that tri-axial accelerometers be mounted near the center of gravity for these vehicles as well.
+Even though occupant risk measures are not cal- culated for heavy truck tests, it is recommended that tri-axial accelerometers be mounted near the center of gravity for these vehicles as well.
 If possible, two pairs of tri-axial accelerometers should be used

 for each truck.
 One pair of accelerometers should be mounted on the tractor portion of combination vehicles, and the other pair should be mounted on the trailer portion.
 Note that the 10000S single-unit truck can behave as an articulated vehicle with a hinge between the cab and the truck box.
 Therefore, it should be treated the same as a combination vehicle with a pair of tri-axial accelerometers forward of the truck box attachment and another pair in the cargo area.
-Under this instrumentation plan, the analysis procedure from Section A4.3.2 of Appendix A can then be used to determine lateral accelerations at any point along the truck or trailer/cargo area.
+Under this instrumentation plan, the analy- sis procedure from Section A4.3.2 of Appendix A can then be used to determine lateral accelerations at any point along the truck or trailer/cargo area.

+Chapter 4—Test Vehicle Specifications

+| 89

 Most vehicle components vibrate during a high-speed crash test.
-Because structural vibrations do not contribute to overall vehicle motion, it is desirable to avoid mounting accelerometers in a location where these vibrations will contribute significantly to the recorded data.
+Because structural vibrations do not contribute to overall vehicle motion, it is desirable to avoid mounting accelerometers in a location where these vibrations will contribute signifi cantly to the recorded data.
 Therefore, it is recommended that accelerometers be mounted directly to a structural element of the vehicle in order to assure a high stiffness of the mounting point.
-Most agencies mount transducers on the vehicle floor board.
-Care should be taken to avoid mounting transducers to portions of the floor board that could be expected to deform during the crash.
+Most agencies mount transducers on the vehicle fl oor board.
+Care should be taken to avoid mounting transducers to portions of the fl oor board that could be expected to deform during the crash.
 It is inappropriate to mount transducers to a frame that offsets accelerometers from the structural components of the vehicle.
-The inherent flexibility of such a frame creates a structural filter that produces an unknown phase shift and spreading of the acceleration trace.
+The inherent fl exibility of such a frame creates a struc- tural fi lter that produces an unknown phase shift and spreading of the acceleration trace.
 Further, it is desirable to combine accelerometers on a common structure, such as a metal block.
 However, the mass of the metal block should be minimized in order to reduce the effects of the added mass on the vibration of the structural element to which it is attached.